EdgeApp/edge-docs/source/index.html.md

 }
 ```

 An `ABCWalletInfo` contains the keys needed to access a wallet or other resource.
-The Airbitz login system exists to store these wallet keys in an encrypted and backed-up manner.
+The Edge login system exists to store these wallet keys in an encrypted and backed-up manner.

-The Airbitz SDK includes full send & receive capability for a variety of blockchains.
+The Edge SDK includes full send & receive capability for a variety of blockchains.
 If you use these features, you won't need to deal with these wallet keys directly.

-Otherwise, if your application does its own blockchain access, keeping your wallet keys in this format will ensure that the Airbitz Wallet application can seamlessly interoperate with the keys your app creates.
+Otherwise, if your application does its own blockchain access, keeping your wallet keys in this format will ensure that the Edge Wallet application can seamlessly interoperate with the keys your app creates.

 | Property | Type | Description |
 | --- | --- | --- |